Peer Mentor Program

 - Actively involved in the campus community

-- Attend both mandatory training sessions:
+- Attend mandatory trainings

 - Eligible to attend out of class events with new students: